garrandall/popular-music-data/tracks/don-t-you-forget-it-glenn-lewis.md

 Hold on to your world

 Yeah yeah
-Hold on,  hold on yeah yeah uh uh ooh ooh
+Hold on,  hold on yeah yeah uh uh oh oh

 Don't you be afraid